A holiday cottage overlooks a large lake in front of tall Lake District Fells.

 Everybody has their favourite lake; for some, it is Windemere, on which 'the novel Swallows and Amazons is reputedly based.
 You can take to the lake by hiring a rowing boat or view it from the decks of a genteel Victorian pleasure steamer.
 For others, it is Grasmere or Coniston Water in the south or Bassenthwaite or Buttermere in the north.
 Each lake has its own character, so pick one, and you'll find a suitable holiday cottage offering magnificent views of the fells close to hand.

-Sharing the border with Northumberland, between England and Scotland, Cumbria draws you into its amazing coastline, from the Solway to St.Bees, where you feel the whole world is yours to enjoy.
+Sharing the border with Northumberland, between England and Scotland, Cumbria draws you into its fantastic coastline, from the Solway to St.Bees, where you feel the whole world is yours to enjoy.
 To the north of the County, find the western end of Hadrian's Wall, built by the Romans in the 2nd century and Castle Park, known as the "Castle of the Kings".
 Carlisle, with its own castle and cathedral, is also home to the Museum and Art Gallery at Tullie House; check out its extensive displays of art, human history and natural sciences.

 And if lakes, beaches and visitor attractions aren't enough, don't forget the Fells - a Mecca for walkers at any time of year, made famous by the books of Alfred Wainwright.
 England's highest mountain, Scafell Pike, can be found here.
 You don't need to be a mountaineer - just the owner of a good pair of boots, sensible clothing, and a map.
 With an eye on the weather, the hills and fells are yours for the day.
 So, spend the day in the open air in a county that offers splendid activities for all ages, then return to your holiday cottage to share a dinner of locally produced food before clambering into your comfortable cottage bed - sleep is guaranteed!